Select Tab

 1. Full and up-to-date Curriculum Vitae (CV)

-2. Personal Statement: A short written statement (around 1-2 pages) outlining your suitability to the MBA-PPM program and your reasons for applying.
+2. Personal Statement: A short written statement (around 1-2 pages) outlining your suitability for the MBA-PPM program and your reasons for applying.
 You may highlight your professional and research interests and any relevant work experience.

 3. Degree transcripts and any other supporting documents.
 Please ensure that you submit copies of official transcripts of all degrees or relevant qualifications to date (including any not yet completed).